LookOnTheBrightSide/LookOnTheBrightSide.github.io/_posts/2016-05-21-react-and-webpack.markdown

 The above will enable us to just run ```$ webpack``` from the command line.

 ##### Extras
-Some addons that helpful in development are the ```--watch flag```.
+Something helpful in development is the ```--watch``` flag.
 It basically watches for changes in your files and bundles when you save the changes.

 ##### Webpack-dev-server

-Another useful one is the ```webpack-dev-server``` which is a nodejs server for Webpack.It can be istalled via npm.
+A useful webpack module is ```webpack-dev-server```, which is a NodeJS server for Webpack.
+It can be installed via npm.

 ```
 $ webpack-dev-server
 ```

 This brings to the table a really useful feature which is auto-refresh in the browser!
-This can increase productivity by saving you time of switching windows.
-The only thing worth mentioning is that it also adds a status bar that can be removed by entering the --inline flag
+This can increase productivity by removing the need to switch windows and refresh.
+The only thing worth mentioning is that it also adds a status bar that can be removed by entering the ```--inline``` flag.

 ```